edwardmurphy/edwardmurphy.github.io-src/content/Book Reviews/hour-i-first-believed-lamb.md

 Recommend: Conditionally Yes

 Review: I'm a sucker for historical fictions.
-While the main story arc certainly takes place contemporaneously, with heavy references to Columbine, the Iraq War, and Hurrican Katrina, this story of familial lineage (and what our ancestors whom we've never met can still mean to us) takes us through major events of the 19th century.
+While the main story arc certainly takes place contemporaneously, with heavy references to Columbine, the Iraq War, and Hurricane Katrina, this story of familial lineage (and what our ancestors whom we've never met can still mean to us) takes us through major events of the 19th century.
 The author uses fictional letters written by a teenage girl following a dinner at Mark Twain's house, as well as a scholarly dissertation that outlines the life of the girl's Quaker abolitionist grandmother.
 I got really hooked into the